Mission

 During the Sociotechnical Systems Roundtable Inc. (STS) 2017 Annual Roundtable, "Designing Collaborative Ecosystems," attendees explored the practice of building collaborative ecosystems in the healthcare sector as well as in other fields to broaden the understanding of collaborative ecosystems' general principles and methods.
 This event was organized in collaboration with Rutgers SMLR's Center for Work and Health.

-• The Program on Collaborative School Reform has conducted research in several school districts throughout the United States.
+• The Public School Collaborative has conducted research in several school districts throughout the United States.
 This work has linked student achievement outcomes to labor management partnerships at the district and school levels as well as teacher collaboration within and between schools.

 • The Program on Collaborative Health Care Delivery has conducted research in a set of New Jersey hospitals and has documented improved performance in units with strong cross-disciplinary teams.